 We were incorporated in Delaware as Calderome, Inc. in August 2006.
 Calderome operated as an incubator until early 2008.
-We changed our name 1 Veracyte, Inc. in March 2008.
-Our principal executive offices are located at 7000 Shoreline Court, Suite 250, South San Francisco, California 94080 and our telephor number is (650) 243-6300.
-Our website address is www.veracyte.com.
-We do not incorporate the information on, or accessible through, our website into th prospectus, and you should not consider any information on, or accessible through, our website as part of this prospectus.
+We changed our name to Veracyte, Inc. in March 200 Our principal executive offices are located at 7000 Shoreline Court, Suite 250, South San Francisco, California 94080 and our telephone number is (650) 243-6300.
+Our website address www.veracyte.com.
+We do not incorporate the information on, or accessible through, our website into this prospectus, and you should not consider any information on, or accessible through, our website as part of this prospectus.

-Unless the context indicates otherwise, as used in this prospectus, the terms "Veracyte," "Company," "we," "us" and "our" refer to Veracyte, Inc. Veracyte ar Afirma are our trademarks.
+Unless the context indicates otherwise, as used in this prospectus, the terms "Veracyte," "Company," "we," "us" and "our" refer to Veracyte, Inc. Veracyte and Afirma are or trademarks.
 This prospectus also contains trademarks and trade names that are the property of their respective owners.
-We do not intend our use display of other companies' trade names, trademarks or service marks to imply relationships with, or endorsements or sponsorship of us by, these other companies.
+We do not intend our use or display of other companies' trade name trademarks or service marks to imply relationships with, or endorsements or sponsorship of us by, these other companies.